 - Exact address and detailed description of placement location

 - Taxi or valet stands

 How Much Does a Dumpster Permit Cost?

-The fee often falls between $10 and $100 per week, but can be more depending on your area.
-The cost of a dumpster permit varies by city and the amount of time the container will be in your desired location.
+Dumpster permits usually cost between $10 and $100 per week, but the cost of a dumpster permit varies by city and the amount of time the container will be in your desired location.

 Common Rules and Regulations to Know

 Most cities require the permit to be visible, so make sure to place your permit on the container or in a window of the property.
 Keep these other general tips in mind to snag your permit and place your dumpster confidently.